chinchalinchin/scrilla/README.md

     <b>Returns:</b><br>
     `{ 'date' (str) :  value (str),  'date' (str):  value (str), ... }`<br>
-    Dictionary with dates as keys and the statistic on that date as the corresponding value.<br>
+    Dictionary with date strings formatted `YYYY-MM-DD` as keys and the statistic on that date as the corresponding value.<br>

     <b>Raises</b><br>
     1. scrilla.errors.InputValidationError<br>